seanmjohns/Coffee-Buddy/README.md

 Unusual error: `org.springframework.beans.factory.BeanCreationException: Error creating bean with name 'placesController': Injection of autowired dependencies failed`
-Ensure you have setup your Google API key (See Server Setup (API Keys)) Please let us know if you ahve any issues with the readme.
+Ensure you have setup your Google API key (See Server Setup (API Keys))